matthew-brett/cfd2020/_sources/intro/surviving_computers.md

 [Pair programming](https://en.wikipedia.org/wiki/Pair_programming) is
 a standard technique that programmers use to improve the quality of their work and accelerate learning.
-It is particularly useful early in learning, and with new tasks {% cite lui2006pair %}.
+It is particularly useful early in learning, and with new tasks {cite}`lui2006pair`.

 Pair programming has a standard form.